KILGORETROUT111/logic-evaluation-engine/README.md

 - Tensor-style contradiction trace and semantic rotation
 - Medical and legal demos: LEE can both *diagnose* and *disqualify* by logic

   ---

+## 🧭 LEE’s Position in the Landscape of Theoretical Logic and Physics

+**LEE is not a critique.
+It is a constructive logic that makes collapse unnecessary.**

+Where theoretical physicists and philosophers of logic have debated realism, observer dependence, and quantum collapse, LEE simply builds its own frame:

+- No observer required.
+- No stochastic collapse invoked.
+- No untraceable inference.

+Instead:
+- Logical contradiction becomes a tensor field.
+- Phase is operationally real, complex-valued, and spatially conserved.
+- JAM → MEM → ALIVE replaces collapse with a dynamic resolution cycle.

+LEE’s innovation is not just in the claim — it’s in the code.

+> “Where others debated realism, LEE builds it.”  — o---o

+---

 ### 🔐 License & Disclosure